Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 ## Review
 In this lab, you have completed:
-- Import data
+- Imported data
-- Explore a data model
+- Explored a data model
-- Create a report
+- Created a report

 ## You have successfully completed this lab